 2004 was a significant year for the association.
 TCAWR raised a total of $123,000 on behalf of Canadian Red Cross during Tsunami disaster.
 Relief materials and Cash donations were given to the victims in Sri Lanka and India.
 In 2015, Funds were distributed to the victims of Chennai flood.

 Tamil community from Brantford joined the association in 2011.
 In the same year, the association re-established the Tamil language school.
-Waterloo Regional District School Board helped establish the centre in Cambridge.
+Waterloo Regional District School Board helped establish the center in Cambridge.

 The association took the leadership to participate at the KW Multicultural festival.
 It is the region’s largest multicultural festival and an Indian & Sri Lankan food stall was established in 2012 and Waterloo Region’s Diversity Awards in 2014.